 A. Every contractor engaged in performance of any contract for Department of Public Works, Highway & Transportation shall submit partial and final Application & Certificate for Payment for work under said contract.
 Form shall provide similar information as shown on AIA G702TM and G703TM forms (samples shown below).
-Forms shall be submitted to [project Architect / Engineer, Public Works Project Manager] for approval.
+Forms shall be submitted to Architect / Public Works Project Manager for approval.